lecoueyl/lecouey.me/README.md

 ## 🛠 Installation & Set Up

-1. Install and use the correct version of Node using [nodenv](https://github.com/nodenv/nodenv) (or any other NodeJS manager you like)
+1. Install and use the correct version of Node using [nodenv](https://github.com/nodenv/nodenv) (or with any other NodeJS manager you like)

    ```sh
    nodenv install